fodela/Learning_React/lessons.md

 #### Stateless vs Stateful

 - Majority of your component should be damn or stateless components this way is easier to manage as your projects grow
+- Stateless component are kept in the components folder while stateful ones are kept or created in the containers folder

 #### Class based vs function based